lolmaus/jquery.closestchild/README.md

 });
 ```

 Here's a performance comparison of this method against jquery-closestchild: http://jsperf.com/closestchild#runner . jquery-closest child turns out to be 4 to 5 times faster in this benchmark.
-The difference in speed should be proportional to the depth of the DOM tree.
+The difference in speed is proportional to the depth and branchiness of the DOM tree.

-Note, that the performance benefit exists only on relatively complicated, branchy DOM trees.
-If your HTML structure resembles a single regular staircase (e. g. `<div> <div> <div> </div> </div> </div>`), the `.find().filter()` may be faster.
+Note, that if your HTML structure is not branchy (e. g. `<div> <div> <div> </div> </div> </div>`), the `.find().filter()` may appear faster.

 Also note that pure `.find()` without filtering always performs *much* faster.
-If you don't need to filter out deeper children, you should use `.find()` even when the sought element is located closer to the top of the tree.
-That's because pure `.find()` leverages browser optimizations while `.closestChild()` traverses the tree manually.
-In other words, don't use `.closestChild()` where `.find()` without filtering can do the job.
+If you don't need to filter out deeper children, you should prefer `.find()` over `.closestChild()` even if you know that the sought element is near the start of the tree.
+That's because pure `.find()` leverages browser optimizations whereas `.closestChild()` traverses the tree step by step.
+In other words, never use `.closestChild()` where `.find()` without filtering can do the job.

 ## Credit